-H. The Full Natural Flow is computed by multiplying estimated inflow to Trinity Reservoir by 1.04 to account for the local watershed area between Trinity Dam and the Lewiston Streamgage.
-The estimated inflow to Trinity Reservoir is computed by the Bureau of Reclamation based on changes in reservoir storage, evaporation, and dam releases.
-Uncertainty in the reservoir storage and evaporation estimates can lead to negative inflow values being reported.
-Negative inflow values are erroneous and have been excluded from the calculation of the full natural flow.
+B. Full Natural Flow is the inflow to Trinity Reservoir multiplied by 1.04 to account for the watershed area between the reservoir and Lewiston.
+Inflows to the Reservoir are computed by the U.S. Bureau of Reclamation (USBR) from changes in reservoir storage, evaporation, and dam releases.
+Uncertainty in water storage and evaporation can result in negative inflows that are included in the calculations as reported.

 C. Restoration water volume prescribed in the Trinity River Mainstem Fishery Restoration 2000 Record of Decision.
 Court-ordered restrictions in flow for 2001-2004 resulted in a cumulative reduction of 540,600 ac-ft in this period compared to Record of Decision flows released thereafter.

 D. Restoration release volumes are computed from the final daily average flow record published by USGS for the Trinity River at Lewiston after subtracting flows that are released for non-restoration purposes (see E, F, and G).

 E. Ceremonial releases occur in odd-numbered years for the Hoopa Boat Dance Festival except a ceremonial release was not made in 2003 because Klamath River augmentation flows satisfied water requirements for the Festival in this year.